tfvchow/tfvchow.github.io/_pages/about.md

 > **I am looking for two part-time RAs!**
 >
-> Are you interested in expanding the frontiers of operations management and machine learning by putting them together?
+> Are you interested in pushing back the frontiers of operations management and machine learning by putting them together?
 Are you a fan of Python or willing to learn it if you haven't fallen in love with it yet?
 If yes, you are the one I am looking for!
 To apply, please click this [link](https://jobs.polyu.edu.hk/job_detail.php?job=240111013).
 Consideration of applications will commence on 18 January 2024 until the position(s) is/are filled.